Critical Race and Ethnic Studies

 SPAN 2804 Latin American Popular Culture (4 Credits)

 This course is an introduction to the study of Latin American popular culture.
 Basic theoretical notions about the subject will be introduced but the emphasis of the class will be on the discussion of literature analyzing specific situations, events or expressions drawn from various Latin American countries during the nineteenth and twentieth centuries as well as the United States in the twentieth century.
-This class will be conducted in English and will not count toward the major or minor in Spanish.
+This course counts toward the Analytical Inquiry: Society and Culture requirement.
+No knowledge of Spanish is required or expected.
+This class will be conducted in English and will not count toward the minor in Spanish.
+A total of only 4 credits from any SPAN28XX course may count toward the major in Spanish.

 SPAN 2930 From Tenochtitlan to A Global City: Urban Landscapes in the Making of Modern Mexico (4 Credits)